Niko-k98/Awesome-list-Federated-Learning-Review/README.md

-Awesome list for privacy preserving federated learning with uncertainty estimation review paper:
+Awesome list for privacy preserving federated learning for medical imaging with uncertainty estimation review paper: